 a.
 "Total" reflects number of total collisions.

-Source: "Highway-Rail Incidents Reported on Form FRA F 6180-57."
-Federal Railroad Administration, Office of Safety Analysis b.
+b.
 Fatalities and injuries reflect number of people involved in the collision.
 Property Damage Only (PDO) reflects the number of collisions.
 For example, if three fatalities occurred in one collision, a three would be reported.